andersonmj/DaysBetweenDays-Exercise/README.md

 # DaysBetweenDays-Exercise
-A simple exercise to calculate number of days between dates.
-Includes leap years.
+This is an exercise to calculate number of days between dates in a calendar year including leap years.
-Used Python